How long does a boiler last?

 Is it time to replace my boiler?

 This depends on a couple of factors.
-The age of your boiler will influence whether it’s time to get a new one, rather than continuously repairing it.
+The age of your boiler will influence whether it’s time to get a new one.
 Moreover, keeping an eye out for any unusual smells or weird banging noises coming from the pipes - these are clear signs that there is something not quite right with your central heating.
 The best thing to do is to have a professional to take a look at it or get a service booked in.
 That way you’ll know for sure.

 If your boiler is condemned - there’s a lot to consider.
 Such as, what type of boiler do you want?
 How many kW?
 Want it moved to a different room?
 The list goes on.
 A new boiler is an investment that doesn’t come cheap, which is why you need advice from the people who know what they’re talking about.
 Our in house specialists are here to offer their guidance, advice, and expert opinion on anything boiler related.
 Try picking their brains - they can’t get enough.